otto-de/gitactionboard/README.md

 #### API

-Once server is up, you can access the following endpoints to get the CCtray data.
+Once server is up, you can access the following endpoints

-##### Data in XML format
+##### Workflows Data in CCtray XML format

 Access `http://localhost:<host machine port>/v1/cctray.xml` to get data in **XML** format